 But COVID-19 has forced change upon the finance sector.
 No-where is this more evident than in the aviation sector where the pandemic has created an unprecedented situation that no-one even anticipated on this scale.
 Traditional revenue streams literally disappeared overnight, and many carriers are hanging on by their fingertips to survive.
 Aircraft (the traditional source of security) are sitting idle with their value written down as many borders remain largely closed to passenger traffic, which has driven demand for air travel to decade lows.

 With cash-flow drying up, airlines have had to move to secure new lines of funding.
 This has forced both the airlines and their funders to look beyond fixed assets as securitization.
-In light of this, United and American Airlines’ decisions to use their rewards programs as collateral makes sense but also raises the question ‘where does real value exist’ as clearly fixed assets that are (and will remain) underutilized no longer hold the same value to lenders.
+In light of this, United and American Airlines’ decisions to use their rewards programmes as collateral makes sense but also raises the question ‘where does real value exist’ as clearly fixed assets that are (and will remain) underutilized no longer hold the same value to lenders.

-Until now, the value of airline loyalty programs has been largely opaque.
+Until now, the value of airline loyalty programmes has been largely opaque.
 However, as United and American have sought to use these assets to secure new lines of funding, the true value of these assets is being disclosed.
-In the case of United, its MileagePlus program has been valued in the $20 billion range – almost double the value of United’s current market capitalization, which has fallen to $10.6 billion due to the impact of Covid-19.
-For American, third-party appraisals have valued its AAdvantage program at between $19.5 billion and $31.5 billion.
+In the case of United, its MileagePlus programme has been valued in the $20 billion range – almost double the value of United’s current market capitalization, which has fallen to $10.6 billion due to the impact of Covid-19.
+For American, third-party appraisals have valued its AAdvantage programme at between $19.5 billion and $31.5 billion.
 With intangible assets now driving the overwhelming majority of company value, it highlights the need for the finance sector to create innovative securitization and lending products on the back of these assets.

 For this to happen, two things need to occur.
 The first is that accounting standards need to change to enable the better recognition and reporting of intangible assets and their value.
 Second there needs to be a significant shift in lender’s understanding and measurement of credit risk in relation to the securitization of intangible assets.
 As COVID-19 has shown, a reliance on fixed assets can be detrimental at a company level, and also within a financial markets context.